javintx/the-crm-service/README.md

 ### User REST API

+The request header `adminId` must be filled with the user identifier of and admin to have access to the user REST API.

 - List all users
   - GET /user/all
 - Create new user (with [User JSON](#user-json) as body)